 The KRA includes 50 questions that address a child's growth and development in four main areas: Language and Literacy, Social Foundations, Mathematics, and Physical Well-Being and Motor Development.
 When the KRA was administered in 2014, there were 63 questions on the assessment.
 After the first administration of the KRA, the test was shortened.
-As a result, only the same 50 items that are currently on the KRA were scored and reported in this 2014 - 2015 KRA Annual Report.
+As a result, 50 items were scored and reported reflected in this 2016 - 2017 KRA Annual Report.

-Based on this assessment, 37.3 percent (42,907) of Ohio's kindergarten students were Demonstrating Readiness, meaning they entered kindergarten with sufficient skills, knowledge and abilities to engage with kindergarten-level instruction.
-An additional 39.10 percent (44,951) of these children were Approaching Readiness and needed some supports to be able to engage with kindergarten-level instruction.
-As many as 23.6 percent (27,103) of children were Emerging in Readiness, meaning they needed significant support to be able to engage with kindergarten-level instruction.
+Based on this assessment, 40.6 percent (47,836) of Ohio's kindergarten students were Demonstrating Readiness, meaning they entered kindergarten with sufficient skills, knowledge and abilities to engage with kindergarten-level instruction.
+An additional 36.3 percent (42,756) of these children were Approaching Readiness and needed supports to be able to engage with kindergarten-level instruction.
+As many as 23.1 percent (27,279) of children were Emerging in Readiness, meaning they needed significant support to engage in kindergarten-level instruction.

-Among the 114,961 kindergarten students in Ohio in fall 2014 who took the complete Kindergarten Readiness Assessment, the subgroups that were most likely to demonstrate readiness to engage with kindergarten-level instruction include girls, white non-Hispanic and Asian children.
+Among the 117,871 kindergarten students in Ohio in fall 2016 who took the complete Kindergarten Readiness Assessment, the subgroups that were most likely to demonstrate readiness to engage with kindergarten-level instruction include girls, and white non-Hispanic children.
 Children with disabilities were more likely to score in the emerging readiness category overall, as compared to their typical counterparts.
-The same is true of children with limited English proficiency as compared to their English proficient counterparts.
+The same is true of children with limited English proficiency as compared to their English proficient counterpart.
 Children in families with higher incomes demonstrated readiness at higher levels than their economically disadvantaged peers overall.

-Results for each public school district and community school in Ohio area available here and include overall readiness scores, as well as the four sub-areas of Language and Literacy, Social Foundations, Mathematics, and Physical Development and Well-Being.
+Results for each public-school district and community school in Ohio area are available here and include overall readiness scores, as well as the four sub-areas of Language and Literacy, Social Foundations, Mathematics, and Physical Development and Well-Being.

-The results of the state's first administration of the KRA tell a familiar story.
+The results of the state's third administration of the KRA tell a story of growth and improvement.
 There are economic and demographic differences in how prepared students are to engage in kindergarten-level instruction at the start of their academic careers.
 If teachers know what children's relative strengths and needed supports are, it will increase the likelihood of every child succeeding in his early years of school.
 The information provided across the essential domains of school readiness provides a picture of each student for his or her teacher that he or she can use to best support each child.
-With the information the Kindergarten Readiness Assessment provides, we are on our way to ensuring that supports are in place so that every Ohio child will enjoy and succeed in school.
+The information that the Kindergarten Readiness Assessment provides, tells us that we are on our way to ensuring supports are in place so that every Ohio child will enjoy and succeed in school.